OCA/website/website_snippet_marginless_gallery/README.rst

   Bootstrap 4 starts being used in Odoo with its flexbox support, this will not be needed anymore.

+* Improve it using `Masonry <http://desandro.github.io/masonry/>`_ like the `Graphene theme  <https://theme-graphene.odoo.com/page/blocks>`_ does.
+It should allow to set arbitrary heights to images with a beautiful layout.

 Bug Tracker
 ===========